cerner/terra-clinical/packages/terra-clinical-item-display/docs/README.md

 # Terra Clinical Item Display

-The Terra Clinical ItemDisplay component creates an display for text and an optional graphic.
+The Item Display component creates an display for text and an optional graphic.

 ## Getting Started